darkrunedk/Countdown/README.md

  | spacing | Used to make spacing between the days, hours, minutes and seconds elements | any integer in pixels (default 5) |
  | completionText | The text being displayed when the target date is being hit | "Released!" |

+ You can look in index.html if you want an example.

  You can also style different things with css variables:

  | variable name | Description | Default |